silverstripe/cwp/docs/en/03_How_tos/install_sample_project_data.md

 # Introduction

 When first starting with a CWP project you may find it useful to install some sample data.
-The `cwp/cwp` module come with a task you can run which will install some pre-defined sample data such as page content and a "contact us" [userform](https://github.com/silverstripe/silverstripe-userforms).
+The `cwp/cwp` module comes with a task you can run which will install some pre-defined sample data such as page content and a "contact us" [userform](https://github.com/silverstripe/silverstripe-userforms).

 ## Running the task